 2. Neglect of key Christian doctrines

 Another area of concern is when a church has its “pet doctrines” – a doctrine that is overemphasized at the expense of “the whole counsel of God” (Acts 20:27).
-Some teach only on faith and healing, while some teach only on spiritual warfare and nothing else.
-This usually leads to excesses.
+Some teach only on faith and healing; some teach only about Old Testament judgements, while some teach only on spiritual warfare and nothing else.
+This usually leads to doctrinal excesses.

 When you keep feeding on the same spiritual diet, you won’t grow well.
 It’s just like taking potato chips and soda everyday.
 After a year, I can bet you won’t like what you’d see in the mirror

 3. A redefinition of or total silence about sin